 - Get medical care: Even if you don’t have obvious injuries, it’s best to get checked out by a medical professional after an accident.
 You could have whiplash or internal injuries that don’t present symptoms right away.

 - Call a lawyer: If you have been injured as the result of a semi-truck accident, it’s important to call a lawyer as soon as possible to protect your rights.

-There are special laws that govern truck drivers, and a lawyer will be able to dig in to find out if they were negligent in some way.
+There are special laws that govern truck drivers.
+Our lawyers will be able to discover if they were negligent in some way.
 For example, the United States Department of Transportationlimits truck drivers to 11 hours of driving time in a day and no more than 60 to 70 hours per week.
 This is because driver fatigue is a top cause of motor vehicle accidents.
-If it is found that the truck driver exceeded these limits, the driver could be heavily fined and face other serious repercussions.
+The driver may face serious repercussions with heavy fines if the court discovers that the truck driver exceeded these limits.

-If the truck driver is indeed discovered at fault for your accident, you may be eligible for financial compensation.
+If the court finds that the truck driver is at fault the accident, your eligible for financial compensation.
 Depending on the specific circumstances of your case, your lawyer could seek payment for your:

 - Pain and suffering due to injuries